sqall01/alertR/sensorClientDevelopment/README.md

 To use this client you have to configure it first.
 A commented configuration template file is located inside the "config" folder.

-If you need a more detailed description of how to set up an alertR system, a basic example configuration is given in the [wiki](https://github.com/sqall01/alertR/wiki/Example-Configuration).
+If you need a more detailed description of how to set up an alertR system, please refer to the [wiki](https://github.com/sqall01/alertR/wiki).